intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/QuickStart/install_windows_gpu.md

 ### Install bigdl-llm

 * Run the commands below in Anaconda prompt.
+Please note that transformer version should match the model you want to use.
+For example, here we use transformers 4.37.0 to run the demo.

   ```bash
   conda activate llm